top of page

 About Our Practice

 We are a family-owned and operated private practice of multidisciplinary mental health, family support, and conflict resolution professionals.
-We prioritize making sure that all patients, clients, and colleagues feel respected and treated with compassion.
+We prioritize making sure that all clients, patients, and colleagues feel treated with respect and compassion.

 Glory Fox Dierker, Ph.D.